rachitkakkar/rachitkakkar/README.md

 # Rachit Kakkar
 # Skills
 Languages: Python, C++, Java, Powershell, HTML/CSS, JavaScript, Spice \
-Software: Adobe Premiere, After Effects, Illustrator, InDesign, Visual Studio Code, Neovim, CAD, NGSpice
+Software: Adobe Premiere Pro, After Effects, Illustrator, InDesign, Visual Studio Code, Neovim, NGSpice

 # Projects
 - [RachitBan](https://github.com/rachitkakkar/RachitBan): A Kanban board built with ReactJS.
 Designed as a learning project to learn the framework and get my foot in the door of web development as it is not something I have typically focused on.